cds-snc/notification-documentation/src/en/keys.md

 ## Test

-Use a test key to test the performance of your service and its integration with GOV.UK Notify.
+Use a test key to test the performance of your service and its integration with GC Notify.

 Messages sent using a test key: